Ukraine refugees near 4 million. Will exodus slowdown last?

 While the number of refugees who have flooded out of Ukraine nears 4 million, fewer people have crossed the border in recent days.
 Border guards, aid agencies and refugees themselves say Russia’s unpredictable war on Ukraine offers few signs whether it’s just a pause or a permanent drop-off.

 Some Ukrainians are sticking it out to fight or help defend their country.
 Others have left their homes but are staying elsewhere in Ukraine to wait and see how the winds of war will blow.
-Still others are elderly or sick and need extra help moving anywhere.
+Still others are elderly or ill and need extra help moving anywhere.
 And some remain, as one refugee put it, because “homeland is homeland.”

 In the first two weeks after Russia’s invasion on Feb.
 24, about 2.5 million people in Ukraine’s pre-war population of 44 million left the country to avoid the bombs and bloodshed.
 In the second two weeks, the number of refugees was roughly half that.

 The total exodus now stands at 3.87 million, according to the latest tally announced Monday from UNHCR, the U.N. refugee agency, which includes figures up through Sunday.
-But in the previous 24 hours, only 45,000 crossed Ukraine’s borders to seek safety, the slowest one-day count yet.
+But in the previous 24 hours, only 45,000 people crossed Ukraine’s borders to seek safety, the slowest one-day count yet, and for four of the last five days the numbers have not surpassed 50,000 a day.
+In contrast, on March 6 and March 7, over 200,000 people a day left Ukraine.

 “People who were determined to leave when war breaks out fled in the first days,” explained Anna Michalska, a spokeswoman for the Polish border guards.